-In the summer of 2013, Ivan Boyers, Andrew Goodrum and Ariel Kim were part of a group of high-school students who participated in a community service project in Ghana through the organization VISIONS Service Adventures.
-That summer they volunteered at three different work sites, but the one that hit closest to Ivan, Andrew and Ariel’s heart was helping to fix up a dormitory at a local center for disabled children, which is known as the Physically Challenged Action Foundation (PCAF).
+Ivan Boyers, Andrew Goodrum and Ariel Kim were part of a group of high school students who participated in a 2013 community service project in Ghana through the organization VISIONS Service Adventures.
+They volunteered at three different work sites, including helping to fix up a dormitory at a local center for disabled children, called the Physically Challenged Action Foundation (PCAF).

 As their time in Ghana came to a close, the three friends vowed that upon returning home, they would work to raise money to help the center fulfill its dream of building an on-site school- and Ark’s Foundation was born.
-To date, almost $50,000 already has been spent on the school’s construction.
+They raised almost $70,000, according to social media, to assist with the school’s construction.

+Ivan explained that social media was a major catalyst in their effort.
 “Regarding our message, we really desired a brand.
 Therefore, we started by establishing a logo and a website that includes all the vital information for which donors would be looking.
 Unfortunately, we were still unknown to most of the world.
 Social media filled this void.
 Through Facebook, we post photos updating viewers about progress in Ghana but also simply informing potential donors of opportunities to give.
 Facebook provided a platform through which we could direct people straight to the donation page of our website.
-And the “share” button has been a huge help to our spread.”
+And the ‘share button has been a huge help to our spread.”